the-byte-sized/the-byte-sized.github.io/_posts/2024-10-20-some-useful-tips-and-tricks-about-form-validation-in-javascript.md

 I'm going to try to be framework agnostic as well, but I might use a couple of lines of `React` here and there, as that's what I mostly use day by day.

-Anyway, I promise you that this will not retain you from using what I will show you in any other framework you might happen to use or even [Vanilla JS](http://vanilla-js.com/)!
+Anyway, I promise you that this will not prevent you from using what I will show you in any other framework you might happen to use or even [Vanilla JS](http://vanilla-js.com/)!

 Well, at this point you may be wondering what I'm precisely going to talk about, then? 🧐